+The PMMC Incident Report Form must be completed and stamped by the law enforcement agency where the incident was reported.
 The PMMC Employment Form must be completed and signed by each of your current and recent employers (from the 52 weeks before the incident occurred).
 If you are self-employed or are reporting both self-employed and employment earnings, you must also submit your Canada Revenue Agency notice of assessment from the previous income tax year.